Textualize/textual/docs/styles/min_width.md

 # Set the minimum width to 10 cells
 widget.styles.min_width = 10

-# Set the minimum width to 25% of the screen height
+# Set the minimum width to 25% of the screen width
-widget.styles.min_width = "25vh"
+widget.styles.min_width = "25vw"
 ```